bensutherland/Simple_reads_to_counts/README.md

 ```

 #### Prepare the assembly
-Download the reference genome and copy it to `10_reference`, and prepare for alignment:
+Download the reference genome, if compressed decompress it, and copy it to `10_reference`, and prepare for alignment:
 ```
 # As an example, steps are done with the Pacific oyster genome here
 cp -l /scratch2/bsutherland/ref_genomes/GCF_902806645.1_cgigas_uk_roslin_v1_genomic.fna ./10_reference